Chemaclass/chemaclass.com/content/blog/2020-06-28-the-art-of-refactoring.md

 +++
-title = "The art of refactoring" description = "When, how, and why"
+title = "The art of refactoring" description = "If you see something, in the scope of your current task, that can be easily improved, improve it.
+And if you have any questions about it, ask."
 [taxonomies]
 tags = [ "software", "refactoring", "testing" ]
 [extra]
-static_thumbnail = "/images/blog/2020-06-28/cover.jpg"
+subtitle = "When, how, and why" static_thumbnail = "/images/blog/2020-06-28/cover.jpg"
 +++